rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 engaged in the same conflict that you saw I had and now hear that I still have. ^0130

 So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, ^0201

 complete my joy by being of the same mind, having the same love, being in full accord and of one mind. ^0202

-Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves. ^0203
+Do nothing from rivalry or conceit, but in humility count others more significant than yourselves. ^0203

 Let each of you look not only to his own interests, but also to the interests of others. ^0204